hyperledger-archives/caliper/doc/Architecture.md

   * **callback** : specifies the user defined module used in this test round
   * **out** : name of the output of this test rounds, if exists, the output of the user defined module will be cached for later use.
 If multiple sub-rounds are defined, those outputs will be concatenated as a single output.
 * **monitor** - defines the type of resource monitor and monitored objects, as well as the time interval for the monitoring.
   * docker : a docker monitor is used to monitoring local docker containers.
 Name of the containers can be specified.
-'All' means all active containers will be watched.
+Reserved 'all' means all active containers will be watched.
   * others : to be implemented.
 ### Master Process